Skip to main content

 Q: Does Claude Code work on Windows?

 A: Yes, Claude Code works smoothly on Windows via WSL2 (Windows Subsystem for Linux).
 Install WSL2, then install Claude Code within the Linux environment.
 You can edit files in Visual Studio Code while Claude Code runs in the WSL terminal.
-Windows installation guide
+Windows setup

 Q: How do I install Claude Code on Windows?

 A: Install WSL2 first, then install Node.js and Claude Code within the Linux environment.
 VS Code integrates seamlessly for editing files while Claude Code runs in the WSL terminal.
-Complete Windows setup guide
+Step-by-step guide

 Q: Does Claude Code work on Windows 11?

 A: Yes, Claude Code works excellently on Windows 11 via WSL2.
 Windows 11 has improved WSL2 performance and better integration with Linux applications.
-Windows 11 installation steps
+Windows 11 setup

 Q: How do I install Claude Code on Mac?

 A: Install Node.js 18.0+, then run npm install -g @anthropic-ai/claude-code.
 Configure with claude config using your API key or Claude subscription. macOS installation is straightforward with no additional setup required.
-Complete Mac installation guide
+Mac setup

 Q: Does Claude Code work on macOS?

 A: Yes, Claude Code works natively on macOS 10.15+ with excellent performance.
-Simply install Node.js and Claude Code via npm - no additional configuration needed like Windows WSL2. macOS installation steps
+Simply install Node.js and Claude Code via npm - no additional configuration needed like Windows WSL2.
+Get started

 Q: Can you use Claude Code on a VPS/remote server?